 How to Prepare Your Home for Subzero Weather

-Being behind closed doors, kitchen plumbing frozen pipes are vulnerable, as the heat from the rest of the house can’t reach them.
+The pipes that make up your kitchen’s plumping are particularly vulnerable to the cold because they are stuck behind closed doors where the heat from the rest of the house can’t reach them.
 Open the cabinet doors to allow heat to circulate into the cabinets.
-A fan or portable heater pointed inside the cabinet also helps circulate warm air.
+Positioning a fan or portable heater so that it is pointed inside the cabinet will also help circulate warm air.

-A trickling faucet acts as a relief valve for the pressure that builds up if frozen pipes do occur.
-That pressure relief can prevent frozen pipes from cracking.
-A slow trickle is all you need.
-It’ll bump up your next water bill a bit, but compared with major home repairs, that’s an easy price to pay.
+When pipes freeze it causes pressure to build up within them.
+Opening a kitchen faucet to a slight trickle can act as a relief valve for that pressure and prevent frozen pipes from cracking.
+A slow, barely noticeable stream of water is all you need.
+You might notice a slight bump in your next water bill a bit, but that’s an easy price to pay compared to the cost of major home repairs.
 Don’t leave a faucet running if the drain is on an exterior wall, though; the drain can freeze, causing the sink to overflow.

 Are the Registers Open or Blocked?

 Every furnace technician has a story about how they fixed a cold room just by opening a register or two.
 Don’t make yourself the star of one of those stories.
 Besides checking to make sure the register itself is open, make sure there’s no furniture or rugs blocking airflow.